NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 - `application`: Outgoing stream "Application Name"
 - `key`: Outgoing stream "Stream Name"

----

-Switches on low bitrate or high RTT (high RTT seems to be a more accurate way of determining if the stream is bad with this)
+>Switches on low bitrate or high RTT (high RTT seems to be a more accurate way of determining if the stream is bad with this)

 You can change the high RTT trigger value inside config.json: